masonthedev/masonthedev/README.md

 I’ve solved challenges as a service technician, worn various hats in startups, automated workflows, integrated CRMs, and enhanced marketing campaigns.
 I’m currently studying through CS50, Zero To Mastery, and hands-on projects.
 I'm eager to apply all that I've learned through troubleshooting, management, and collaborative projects to code.

 * 🌍  I'm based in Colorado
-* 🧠  I'm learning C and JavaScript
+* 🧠  My current focus is C and JavaScript
-* 💼  Currently working as an associate marketing manager
+* 💼  Working as an Associate Marketing Manager
 * ⚡   Excited to write my next chapter through code.
 * 🌍  Let's connect and collaborate on exciting projects!
-* 💻  Currently Learning to work with:
+* 💻  Learning to work with:
    - 💡 C | JavaScript | TypeScript
    - 🌐 HTML | CSS | React | Angular
    - 📱 React Native